 When the Serve Needs to Be In

 In volleyball coaching circles the idea of a “Commandments of Serving” has long been around.
-Even back in the days of sideout scoring, when it didn’t hurt quite so much to miss a serve, there was a list of times to make sure to get the ball in.
+Even back in the days of sideout scoring, when missing a serve didn’t give the other team a point, there was a list of times to make sure to get the ball in.
 Here’s the list I’ve put together, arranged in no particular order.

 Set point